 Eat, Drink & Stay Nearby:

-Before your evening at the Symphony, enjoy fine dining where indecisiveness is celebrated at Flight Restaurant.
+Before your evening at the Symphony, enjoy fine dining where indecisiveness is celebrated at Flight Restaurant or at McEwen's for upscale Southern eats.

 Make a weekend of it with a downtown hotel stay and exciting ways to explore downtown Memphis.